 Because legal restrictions constitute barriers to market entry, the smuggling business is concentrated.
-A few criminal networks actually provide the service.
+A few criminal networks actually provide the service (see Aronowitz, 2001; Futo and Jandl, 2007; Guerette and Clarke, 2005, Lundgren, 2008).
 We model the oligopolistic market for illegal migration as a generalized Cournot competition.
 We focus on symmetric equilibrium (i.e., each smuggler has the same market share).
-The detail of the computation is in Appendix 8.2.
 The generalized Cournot price with N smugglers, p^N , is such that: